-- that is consistent with the revaluation of the carrying amount of the asset.
+- (a) The gross carrying amount is adjusted in a manner that is consistent with the revaluation of the carrying amount of the asset.
 For example, the gross carrying amount may be restated by reference to observable market data or it may be restated proportionately to the change in the carrying amount.
 The accumulated depreciation at the date of the revaluation is adjusted to equal the difference between the gross carrying amount and the carrying amount of the asset after taking into account accumulated impairment losses; or - (b) Eliminated against the gross carrying amount of the asset and the net amount restated to the revalued amount of the asset.